“Satisfying Relationships” Section Overview

 Keep track of other people’s lives and interests.

 Avoid criticizing others unless it’s in a structured situation where you both can talk the issue over.
 Also avoid criticizing when you’re angry or upset.
+NEVER criticize someone in front of others unless it’s a must, perhaps in a work situation where somebody did something unsafe.

 Feel free to celebrate your successes and victories, but avoid bragging.